• Skip to primary navigation

 3 - Barley Grass Powder

-For those looking to nourish their bodies with the robust nutrition provided by green superfoods, barley grass powder is an interesting and unique option.
+For those looking to nourish their bodies with the strong nutrition provided by green superfoods, barley grass powder is an interesting and unique option - explore gluten-free barley flour substitute options that work well in baking.

 This powder derived from the young leaf of the barley plant contains high quantities of vitamins A, C, E, and the entire B complex family, but also various other minerals, including magnesium, zinc, and calcium.